sentinl/sentinl/README.md

 ---

-### Kibi/Kibana Alerts Display
+### Siren Investigate/Kibana Alerts Display
-SENTINL alerts can easily be displayed back in Kibana dashboards using [saved search](https://github.com/sirensolutions/sentinl/wiki/SENTINL-Alerts-in-Dashboard) visualizations
+SENTINL alerts can easily be displayed back in Kibana dashboards using [saved search](https://user-images.githubusercontent.com/5389745/36902779-f700a1d8-1e2b-11e8-8a02-be97d2e4a0d5.png) visualizations

-### Kibi/Kibana Report Snapshots
+### Siren Investigate/Kibana Report Snapshots
 Boss wants to see charts and reports?
 SENTINL can grab timed snapshots of Kibana dashboards _(or any other website)_ and deliver them via email using the [report](https://github.com/sirensolutions/sentinl/wiki/SENTINL-Report-Example) action

 ### Configuration & Usage